-Smart Planning is mapping the land affected by the incorporated documents currently contained at the schedule to Clause 51.01 for transfer to the SCO.
+The land affected by the incorporated documents currently contained at the schedule to Clause 51.01 is being mapped for transfer to the SCO.
 Mapping the land will improve the transparency and operation of the Victoria Planning Provisions (VPP) by creating greater certainty on where planning rules apply.

 Until the incorporated documents are transferred to the SCO, the existing incorporated documents specified in the schedule to Clause 51.01 continue to apply.

 What is the purpose of the SCO mapping project?